britram/taps-transports/draft-ietf-taps-transports-04.md

 Each SCTP association has between 1 and 65536 uni-directional streams in each direction.
 The number of streams can be different in each direction.
 Every user-message is sent on a particular stream.
-User messages can be sent ordered or un-ordered upon request by the upper layer.
+User messages can be sent un-ordered or ordered upon request by the upper layer.
+Un-ordered messages can be delivered as soon as they are completely received.
 Only all ordered messages sent on the same stream are delivered at the receiver in the same order as sent by the sender.
 For user messages not requiring fragmentation, this minimises head of line blocking.
-The base protocol defined in {{RFC4960}} doesn't allow interleaving of user-messages, which results in sending a large message on one stream can block the sending of user messages on other streams. {{I-D.ietf-tsvwg-sctp-ndata}} overcomes this limitation and also allows to specify a scheduler for the sender side streams selection.
+The base protocol defined in {{RFC4960}} doesn't allow interleaving of user-messages, which results in sending a large message on one stream can block the sending of user messages on other streams.
+{{I-D.ietf-tsvwg-sctp-ndata}} overcomes this limitation.
+Furthermore, {{I-D.ietf-tsvwg-sctp-ndata}} specifies multiple algorithms for the sender side selection of which streams to send data from supporting a variety of scheduling algorithms including priority based ones.
 The stream re-configuration extension defined in {{RFC6525}} allows to reset streams during the lifetime of an association and to increase the number of streams, if the number of streams negotiated in the SCTP handshake is not